nlohmann/json/docs/mkdocs/docs/api/macros/nlohmann_define_type_non_intrusive.md

 2. Will use [`value`](../basic_json/value.md) during deserialization and fall back to the default value for the respective type of the member variable if a key in the JSON object is missing.
 The generated `from_json()` function default constructs an object and uses its values as the defaults when calling the `value` function.
+3. Only defines the serialization.
+Useful in cases when the type does not have a default constructor and only serialization in required.

 ## Parameters